darrynten/sage-one-php/README.md

 ## Basic use

-Some model's methods are unimplemented as they were inconsistent with other similar models, these methods will throw a "NotYetImplemented" exception with the location of the method stub.
+Some models' methods are unimplemented as they were inconsistent with other similar models, these methods will throw a "NotYetImplemented" exception with the location of the method stub.

 If you require these methods, please add them with updated tests.